How to get involved

 You can become a regular volunteer at the farm.
 This can involve participating in general activities needed on the farm, or you could take on one of our volunteer leader roles.

 Regular volunteers come along because they want to be a part of the farm on a regular week-to-week basis.
 You don’t have to have mental health issues to be part of our community.
 Many people are members of the farm because they just want to get some fresh air and do something constructive with their free time.
+See more about becoming a volunteer.

 Join our Community Allotment